ArhanChaudhary/NAND/README.md

 # How does NAND work?

 I'm glad you asked!
-I've found the following illustrations quite illuminating:
+I've found the following illustrations from Nand to Tetris quite illuminating:

 <img src="media/computer.png" width="700">